kmedved/nba_scraper/README.md

 back to the 2005 season maybe further just haven't tested.
 Be warned it is much slower than the nba scraper due to the extra api calls needed to pull in player names that are readily available in the NBA api itself.
+WNBA support depends on external endpoints and may occasionally break.

 # Installation